gianluca-venturini/raft/README.md

 - Improve Rust skills
 - Structure a Rust project with multiple targets (WASM library, other binaries)
 - Use gRPC in Rust
+- Write meaningful tests for a distributed system